Alan Dowty

-Alan Dowty (born January 15, 1940) is an American author, historian and Professor of International Relations and Political Science Emeritus, University of Notre Dame.
-He was formerly on the faculty of the Hebrew University (Jerusalem), 1964–1975, Kahanoff Chair Professor of Israel Studies at the University of Calgary, 2003–2006, and President of the Association for Israel Studies, 2005–2007.
-In 2017 he was awarded a Lifetime Achievement Award in Israel Studies by the Association for Israel Studies and the Israel Institute.
+Alan Dowty (born January 15, 1940) is an American author, historian and professor of international relations and political science emeritus at the University of Notre Dame.
+He was formerly on the faculty of the Hebrew University of Jerusalem (1964–1975), Kahanoff Chair Professor of Israel Studies at the University of Calgary (2003–2006), and President of the Association for Israel Studies (2005–2007).
+In 2017 he was awarded a lifetime achievement award in Israel Studies by the Association for Israel Studies and the Israel Institute.